 The Power of Liposuction

 For many people, liposuction is the answer to their body-conscious prayers.
 Liposuction can target fat almost anywhere on the body, including certain areas of the face, eliminating trouble spots to reveal smoother, sleeker contours.
-Common areas for liposuction include the stomach, thighs, and hips, although the procedure can be customized for almost any region where unwanted fat lingers.
+Common areas for liposuction results include the stomach, thighs, and hips, although the procedure can be customized for almost any region where unwanted fat lingers.

 Dispelling Liposuction Myths